The variety of polar simplices II: Remarks on the package vsp4.m2

 is smooth.
 Then $\VPSsbl_G$ is the intersection of $\Gr{6}{q^{\perp}_2}$ with the linear span of $\VPSsbl_G$ inside $\PP^{\binom{9}{6}-1}$.
 It is an arithmetically Cohen-Macaulay variety of degree $362$ with h-vector $(1,32,148,148,32,1)$. \end{theorem}

 The proof is computational.
-The first step consist in computing the unfolding~\cite{Hauser_Sings} of the ideal $\left({x}_{0}^{2},{x}_{0}{x}_{1},{x}_{1}^{2},{x}_{0}{ x}_{2}-{x}_{1}{x}_{3},{x}_{1}{x}_{2},{x}_{0}{x}_{3},{x }_{2}^{4}\right)$ and the computation of the flatness relations via a Gr\"obner basis computation.
-As it turns out the base space of the family consist of two components of dimension $8$ and $6$ respectively.
+The first step consists in computing the unfolding~\cite{Hauser_Sings} of the ideal $\left({x}_{0}^{2},{x}_{0}{x}_{1},{x}_{1}^{2},{x}_{0}{ x}_{2}-{x}_{1}{x}_{3},{x}_{1}{x}_{2},{x}_{0}{x}_{3},{x }_{2}^{4}\right)$ and the computation of the flatness relations via a Gr\"obner basis computation.
+As it turns out the base space of the family consists of two components of dimension $8$ and $6$ respectively.
 The $8$-dimensional family consists of lines in $\PP^3$ together with 4 points.
-The general element of the 6-dimensional family consist of 4 distinct points not on a line.
-The intersection of these families consist of 4 points on a line on the inverse quadric $Q^{-1}$.
+The general element of the 6-dimensional family consists of 4 distinct points not on a line, they vary as sets of points apolar to $q$.
+The intersection of these families consists of 4 points on a line on the inverse quadric $Q^{-1}$.
 So the intersection has two components corresponding to the two family of lines on $Q^{-1}$.
 They are of dimension $5$.

 In the next step we compute the image of these families in the Grassmannian $\Gr{6}{q^{\perp}_2}$.
 It is computational accessible to compute the linear equations in $\PP^{\binom{9}{6}-1}$.
 To see that image of the 8-dimensional family coincides with the $3$-uple embedding of $\Gr{2}{4} \subset \PP^5$ is straightforward.